baltpeter/thesis-mobile-consent-dialogs/thesis/500_device-instrumentation-framework.md

 ### App Acquisition

-The download process on Android is already well documented and implemented in various tools (TODO: cite), so we omit a description of it here and only describe the existing tool we use.
+The download process on Android is already well known and implemented in various tools^[Examples include: <https://github.com/ClaudiuGeorgiu/PlaystoreDownloader>, <https://github.com/onyxbits/raccoon4>, <https://github.com/89z/googleplay>, <https://github.com/rehmatworks/gplaydl>, and <https://github.com/matlink/gplaycli>], so we omit a description of it here and only describe the existing tool we use.
 This is not the case on iOS however, so that is explained in detail.

 #### Android